Home » Drilling Hydraulics » PRESSURE LOSS CALCULATIONS IN DRILLING HYDRAULICS | BINGHAM PLASTIC & POWER LAW

 Surface Lines Pressure Loss (Friction Pressures).

-Calculating the pressure drop in surface equipment such as the standpipe and drilling kelly is normally accomplished by equating it to an equivalent length of drill pipe.
+Calculating the pressure drop in surface equipment such as the standpipe and drilling kelly is usually accomplished by equating it to an equivalent length of drill pipe.
 The surface equipment is separated into four groups (below Fig.) to determine an equivalent length.
-For example, if a rig has group three surface equipment and 4Y2-in. drill pipe was used, an additional 479 ft of pipe would be used to calculate pressure losses in the surface equipment.
+For example, if a rig has group three surface equipment and 4Y2-in.
+The drill pipe was used; an additional 479 ft would calculate pressure losses in the surface equipment.

-The Bingham Plastic model is used primarily to compute friction pressure associated with laminar flow.
+The Bingham Plastic model is used primarily for pressure loss calculations associated with laminar flow.
 This restriction is based on its inability to accurately describe shear stresses associated with high shear rates.
-Laminar and turbulent flow calculations will be presented, however, since they are frequently used in the drilling industry.
+However, Laminar and turbulent flow calculations will be presented since they are frequently used in the drilling industry.

 A – Friction Pressure Calculations in Drill String

-1) The velocity of the fluid in the drill string is described as following:
+1) The velocity of the fluid in the drill string is described as follows:

 drill string fluid velocity